The bedroom tax, benefits cap and council tax benefit cuts can all affect your benefit entitlement.

 - £500 per week for families with children

-Get advice if you are worried about rent arrears or eviction – use our directory to find a local advice centre.
+Get advice if you are worried about rent arrears or eviction.
+Use Shelter's directory to find a local advice centre.

-See Shelter's leaflet Housing Benefit changes for more information on being affected by housing benefit changes.
+See Shelter's leaflet Housing Benefit changes for more information.